 The Altaeros SuperTower will use helium for all deployments.
 Modern airships, blimps and aerostats have used helium for decades to lift heavy equipment into the air for long periods of time to film our sports stadiums and protect our borders.
 The Altaeros SuperTower adapts existing industrial-grade fabric technology to achieve a low gas leak rate similar to modern helium inflatables.
 Hydrogen is also approved and deployed as a lifting gas for aerostats and could be used for future products.

-The Altaeros SuperTower is fitted with sensors that identify pressure variations in the shell which are indicative of punctures in the fabric.
-If a severe puncture is detected, the SuperTower will autonomously dock and the operator will be alerted.
-For decades, similar aerostat technology has proven extremely resilient to small punctures, because the internal pressure of an aerostat is only slightly higher than the external environment, resulting in very low leak rates.
+The SuperTower is made with high strength, tear resistant fabric.
+The shell is fitted with sensors that identify pressure variations which are indicative of punctures in the fabric.
+If a tear is detected, the SuperTower will autonomously dock and the operator will be alerted.
+For decades, similar aerostat technology has proven extremely resilient because the internal pressure of an aerostat is only slightly higher than the external environment, resulting in very low leak rates.

 The Altaeros SuperTower has three load-bearing tethers.
 If one of the tethers breaks loose, the remaining tethers will reel in the shell.
 In the very unlikely scenario that all three tethers break loose, an automatic vent will begin to release helium to allow the SuperTower to slowly descend to the ground.
 Similar safety features have been reliably demonstrated on hundreds of existing aerostats.

 The Altaeros SuperTower requires no crew for day-to-day operation.
-The system is monitored remotely and, in case of extreme weather, the system will autonomously dock.
-Like other power equipment, periodic maintenance is required to visually inspect the system and top up any lost helium.
+The system is monitored remotely and, in case of extreme weather, the system will autonomously dock for the duration of the storm and will resume service as soon as the weather allows.
+In general, the SuperTower can operate through the vast majority of weather conditions, which means weather related downtime is very infrequent.
+Like other industrial equipment, periodic maintenance activities will require service personal to visit the site from time-to-time.